-During week long, hands-on classes, renowned furniture maker Michael A. Doerre demonstrates the building techniques he uses to make his original design, the Number One Chair.
-He teaches students a system of construction and leg seat joinery based on the use of a table saw, band saw, router and simple hand tools.
+During week-long, hands-on classes, renowned furniture maker Michael A. Doerre demonstrates the building techniques he uses to make his original design, the Number One Chair.
+He teaches students a system of construction and leg seat joinery based on the use of a table saw, band saw, router, and simple hand tools.
 Continue reading →

-Many of our readers who are familiar with WEST SYSTEM® Brand epoxy products for building and repair already know the benefits of fastener bonding techniques.
-WEST SYSTEM® epoxy has been used in other industries for many years as well, and these folks apply knowledge and techniques developed in the marine and aerospace industries in their work.
+Many of our readers who are familiar with WEST SYSTEM® Epoxy products for building and repair already know the benefits of fastener bonding techniques.
+WEST SYSTEM Epoxy has been used in other industries for many years as well, and these folks apply knowledge and techniques developed in the marine and aerospace industries in their work.
 A good example is the sign industry, a huge industry in the U.S. with companies ranging from mom & pop garage operations to multimillion-dollar corporations.
 Continue reading →

 We have performed tens of thousands of adhesion tests over the years and many of these tests were done on metal surfaces.
 Below is a summary of tests done on a variety of metal surfaces and done with a variety of surface preparations.
 As you look at the chart, notice the surface preparation that gives the highest number.

-Even though we’ve been promoting the use of WEST SYSTEM® epoxy for repairing fiberglass boats (boats made with polyester resin) in our manuals and Epoxyworks for many years, we continue to receive inquiries asking whether it is appropriate to use epoxy for polyester boat repair.
+Even though we’ve been promoting the use of WEST SYSTEM® Epoxy for repairing fiberglass boats (boats made with polyester resin) in our manuals and Epoxyworks for many years, we continue to receive inquiries asking whether it is appropriate to use epoxy for polyester boat repair.
 Because of the misinformation still prevalent in marinas, local yacht clubs and on the Internet, we felt it was time to restate the case for epoxy.
 Continue reading →

-Most production fiberglass boats are made with polyester resin.
+Most production fiberglass boats are made with polyester resin, and we’re often asked if it’s appropriate to use polyester gelcoat over epoxy.
 WEST SYSTEM® epoxy is a wonderful material for repairing polyester fiberglass boats.
 One reason for this is the ability of epoxy to form a stronger mechanical bond to a damaged laminate than polyester resin.
 Epoxy also provides a better moisture barrier than polyester resin.
 Continue reading →

 What the… heck are these figures made of?
 Clay.
 These ceramic figures were created by Alma, Michigan sculptor, Curt LaCross.
 LaCross uses a mixture of WEST SYSTEM® epoxy and clay to assemble and finish large figures that must be fired in pieces.